 - ESIN entry points (radius)

-Lateral entry point for the radius
+Lateral entry point

 Using an image intensifier, determine the correct entry point on the lateral side of the radius, 1-1.5 cm proximal to the growth plate.

 If an image intensifier is not available, be careful not to injure the growth plate and use an incision, 3-4 cm proximal to the joint.